 Injuries are able to be reported online using the “Ohio Public Swimming Pool and Spa Injury Incident Report Form”.

 Healthy and Safe Swimming Week:

-May 18–24 marks the 16th annual Healthy and Safe Swimming Week!
-Together with CDC, Ohio is encouraging everyone to stay safe in all bodies of water and this year we are highlighting ways to stay safe in your backyard pool.
-The theme this year is "Stay Safe and Healthy in Your Backyard Pool."
+May 24-30 marks the annual Healthy and Safe Swimming Week!
+Together with CDC, Ohio is encouraging everyone to stay safe in all bodies of water and this year we are highlighting ways to prevent recreational waterborne illness by providing information on swimming and diarrhea.

 - providing continuous and close supervision to swimmers;

 - maintaining restroom facilities in a clean and sanitary condition;

 - providing signage for pool users on good hygiene practices;

 - restricting persons with diarrhea from using the pool; and